 We hope our services combine a warm welcome and an informal feel with proper reverence and worship and activities for Youth & Children.
-With the local Methodist Church, we also provide outreach services at the Harper Fields Care Home, on one Friday morning every month.
-(During COVID we have been offering a weekly “Online” service by Zoom, which has been well attended by the residents, who asked for it.)
+With the local Methodist Church, we also provide outreach services at the Harper Fields Care Home, on Friday mornings.
 We do not believe that 'church' is only for Sunday, so have lots of things for different age groups on a variety of weekdays as well.

 Please feel free to visit our church and become part of all this, too!

 We take issues of child protection (and the protection of vulnerable adults) very seriously.
 If you have a concern, you can find our policies and contact details here.